fabricjs/fabric.js/README.md

 Information on how this fork has been customized for usage @ Amplify please see [here](https://docs.google.com/document/d/1kBNWIeKwgj1_GATsXrWccClUhRgWDwyIrNJpDj30V_Y)

+A diff with all changes since the fork can be found [here](https://github.com/amplify-education/fabric.js/compare/v4.2.0...amplify-education:main).

 ## Fabric.js

 <!-- build/coverage status, climate -->